When we think of wealth what is the first thing that comes to mind? Money? What if I tell you that money is not wealth? Would you believe it?

-I had a clever idea a few years back, that clever idea was to kill my debt because I was sick and tired of not having control of my finances.
+I had a bright idea a few years back, that smart idea was to kill my debt because I was sick and tired of not having control of my finances.
 The truth is that my make believe world of having money led me to this financial mess.
-I came to the realization that money is not wealth.
+One day I came to the realization that money is not wealth.

 I'm not talking about net worth.
 I am talking about wealth, wealth to me is more than dollars and cents.
 It's about living and enjoying life without stressing over money (if that makes sense).